carpentries-incubator/geospatial-python/episodes/12-data-cube.md

 ndvi = (nir_masked - red_masked) / (nir_masked + red_masked)
 ```

-We can visualize the NDVI calculated for the AoI at two given dates (before and after the wildfires):
+We can visualize the calculated NDVI for the AoI at two given dates (before and after the wildfires) by selecting the date:

 ```python
 ndvi_before = ndvi.sel(time="2023-07-13")